minhhahao/botNet/README.md

 ## Pretrained model

-You can find _drunkboiv2-with-server_ pretrained [here](https://drive.google.com/file/d/1vgOqA1Z-BAnaGh1NB9Gkt2envhai2U75/view?usp=sharing).
+You can find _pretrainedmodel-v2-with-server_ [here](https://drive.google.com/file/d/1vgOqA1Z-BAnaGh1NB9Gkt2envhai2U75/view?usp=sharing).
 To use it:
   1. Extract the zip inside the repository
-  2. Copy the preprocessed dataset from `model-pretrainedv2/data/` to `data/`.
+  2. Copy the preprocessed dataset from `pretrainedmodel-v2-with-server/data/` to `data/`.
-  3. Copy pretrained weight from `model-pretrainedv2/save/` to `save/`
+  3. Copy pretrained weight from `pretrainedmodel-v2-with-server/save/` to `save/`
   4. Run `python main.py --mode interactive`

-## Improvements
+## Improvements :bomb:
- * NEED MORE DATA !!! :bomb:
+ * Data: More data should improve the capability of the bot.
+Such data can be increased from the [Reddit Comment](http://files.pushshift.io/reddit/comments/)
+ * Increase training parameters: Increase `--num_layers`, `--d_model` for more complex architecture.
+However, alongside with increasing parameters, I might need better hardware.

+## Reference
+  * A big thanks toward [Etienne Pot](http://e-pot.xyz/) for his amazing work on [DeepQA](https://github.com/Conchylicultor/DeepQA) that inspire me to finish this project.
+  * [Attention is All You Need](https://arxiv.org/abs/1706.03762) by _Google Brain Team_